Kelly Ripa Shares Stunning Beach Photo Of 18-Year-Old Daughter Lola, Epic ‘Photobomb’ To Be Expected

-Kelly Ripa has shared a brand new photo of her daughter Lola Grace Consuelos.
-This 18-year-old manages to make a headline every time she features on her mother’s Instagram, although that’s likely down to the Live! with Kelly and Ryan host having a notoriously private daughter.
+Kelly Ripa shared a brand new photo of her daughter Lola Grace Consuelos.
+This 18-year-old manages to make a headline every time she features on her mother’s Instagram.

+However, that’s likely down to the Live! with Kelly and Ryan host enjoying a notoriously private daughter.
 As People reported earlier this year, Kelly’s prom photos of Lola took close to 24 hours to get the green light from Lola before going live on Instagram.

-Earlier today, Kelly updated her account.
-The star had shared a family beach setting that included Lola, plus Kelly’s father-in-law, Saul Consuelos.
-The sun-drenched photo was ticking boxes for its beach setting and Lola wowing in a satin slip dress with a cream-colored jacket, although fans were likely already spotting Lola’s grandfather looking a touch confused in the background.
+The star shared a family beach setting that included Lola and Kelly’s father-in-law, Saul Consuelos.
+The sun-drenched photo ticked boxes for its beach setting and for Lola wowing in a satin slip dress with a cream-colored jacket.

+Still, fans likely already spotted Lola’s grandfather looking a touch confused in the background.

 Kelly encouraged her fans to “swipe.”

 The second and third photos appeared to be close-up versions of the first, with Lola’s shining smile taking center stage.
-Once again, though, her grandfather was proving somewhat amusing with his lost-looking facial expression.
-As Kelly stated in her caption, the images had been taken Saturday night, with the television star dubbing the situation “dramatic.”
+Once again, though, her grandfather proved to be somewhat amusing with his lost-looking facial expression.

+As Kelly stated in her caption, the images had been taken Saturday night, with the television host, dubbing the situation “dramatic.”

 It looks like Kelly’s fans are absolutely loving it.